Exclusive Agreement: Background

 In the 1890s, the Trucial States offered little, if any, resource of strategic interest to Britain.
 Oil would not be discovered, or its possibility entertained, until the 1920s.
 Pearling, although at the time a lucrative industry, was not taxed and therefore offered no revenue to HMG.
 Any role of the Trucial States in providing protection for the British trade route to its imperial asset, India, was eclipsed by the opening of the Suez Canal in 1869 and the British acquisition of a controlling interest in the canal in 1882.
-It has been argued that the move to implement the Exlusive Agreement was therefore a purely instinctual reaction to increased interest being shown in the region by the French, Germans, Ottomans and Persians.
+It has been argued that the move to implement the Exclusive Agreement was therefore a purely instinctual reaction to increased interest being shown in the region by the French, Germans, Ottomans and Persians.

 The first sign of direct Persian interest in acquiring a measure of influence over the Trucial States was in 1887, with the landing at Abu Dhabi of the former deputy Governor of Bushire, Sartip Haji Ahmad Khan.
 The British Resident at Bushire, Charles Edward Ross, tasked the Residency steamer, Lawrence, to track Ahmad Khan, who visited Abu Dhabi for a few days before travelling to Dubai and then leaving for Lingeh on a local vessel from Abu Dhabi.
 A colourful figure, Ahmad Khan wore full ceremonial uniform throughout his visit.
 British officials remained in the dark about his intentions until Rashid bin Maktoum Al Maktoum of Dubai confided in Turki bin Said, the Sultan of Muscat, telling him that Ahmad Khan had proposed that Persia would back the overthrow of the British.